1. Textbooks

 • current limitations and future plan

-For consistency, Medium is used for writing and hosting the blog posts.
-Submit your link to the blog post using this Final Report Submission form.
-The links to these blog posts may be shared publicly on an aggregated article on Medium or on social media.
+For consistency, Google Docs is used for writing and hosting the Final Report.
+Submit your link to the Final Report using this Final Deliverables Submission Form.
+They may be shared publicly on an aggregated blog post on social media.

 Research Proposal (CS649 Only)

-Students who enroll in CS649 must write a research proposal, in addition to the above deliverables.
-The research proposal should be 4-6 pages (excluding references, roughly 2500 words) using either the ACM Latex or Word template (use the \documentclass[acmsmall,screen]{acmart} option).
-The research proposal needs to focus on a different topic from your team project but under the same overarching theme of the class.
+Students who enroll in CS649 are expected to self-learn, through selection of papers from a reading list and the book “Interaction Design: Beyond Human-Computer Interaction, 5th Edition”, at least two different types of HCI methodologies, and individually write a Research Proposal, in addition to the above deliverables.
+The Research Proposal should be 4-6 pages (excluding references and appendices, roughly 2500 words) using either the ACM Latex or Word template (use the \documentclass[acmsmall,screen]{acmart} option).
+The Research Proposal needs to focus on a different topic/application from your team project but under the same overarching theme of the class.
 Your work will be judged based on quality rather than length.
-Refer to the Resources page for tips on academic writing.
-Samples of past research proposals can be found here.
+Refer to the Resources’ page for tips on academic writing.
+Samples of past Research Proposals can be found here.

 • Introduction: describe what research questions may be interesting to ask given the solution that you designed.